matthewdordal/redux-history-push-middleware/README.md

 **matcher**

-A string that is used for creating a regular expression to match `action.type` against. `history.push(route)` will only be called if the `action.type` matches the regular expression and the action.meta object contains the route key.
+A string that is used for creating a regular expression to match `action.type` against. `history.push(route)` will only be called if the `action.type` matches the regular expression and the `action.meta` object contains the key metaKey.

 Example: